 DeFi—Is It Dead?

-The development of Decentralized Finance (DeFi) has completely revolutionized the cryptocurrency market.
+The development of Decentralized Finance (DeFi) has completely revolutionized the Cryptocurrency Exchange India market.

 The plot originated in a hypothetical thought experiment posted on Reddit in 2016 by user u/v buterin, who is now well recognized as Vitalik Buterin, the co-founder of Ethereum.
 He put forth the concept of running prediction market-like on-chain decentralised exchanges in the manner of on-chain automated market makers.
 As a result, a decentralised financial system based on blockchain technology was developed.

 Since then, the DeFi industry has expanded rapidly to create a thriving, multi-billion dollar ecosystem full of possibilities.
 DeFi had amassed a staggering $247.96 billion in total value locked (TVL) across various blockchain ecosystems and applications at its height in December 2021.
 The DeFi space has suffered significantly, with TVL falling to a low of $67.46 billion in June 2022 as a result of all the macroeconomic uncertainties, geopolitical tensions, increase in DeFi hacks and exploitations, general market downturn, and increasingly pessimistic outlook due to recent events (collapse of Terra, 3AC, Celsius).

 This raises the query Is DeFi no longer alive?